Mekhlabhishek/Test1/book/chapter-8.md

 assert.include(url, '/team/active');
 ```

-You can try some of them for practice.
+We can try some of them for practice.
 Also, try `expect` style as a warm up and then jump on to the next chapter.